jameswoodfield/Particle_Filter/EXAMPLES.md

 | Convergence |
 ---------------------
 <img src="Saving/EX5_main_Temporal_convergence_RK4_IFRK4_ETDRK4_eSSPIFSRK_P_33.png" alt = "drawing" width = "200"/>
-Demonstrating CS-ETDRK4 attains second order for commutative noise, and can take timesteps at least 128 times larger than RK4, and in some instances having similar accuracy to the IFSRK4 and eSSPIFRK_P_33 scheme when taking a timestep  at timestep $2^7$ larger.
+Demonstrating CS-ETDRK4 attains second order for commutative noise, and can take timesteps at least 128 times larger than RK4, and in some instances having better accuracy to the IFSRK4.

 In [Example_5_KDV_SpatialConvergence.ipynb](examples/Example_5_KDV_SpatialConvergence) typical spectral convergence is established in space, (exponentially decreasing error).
-This was constructed slightly pathalogically, as the timestep taken required to not be dominated by temporal error was very small, and a very steep soliton solution was constructed as to mitigate the fact that solitons are not periodic boundary solutions and can lead to discontinuity in derivative issues.
+This was constructed slightly pathalogically, as the timestep taken required to not be dominated by temporal error was very small, and a very steep soliton solution was constructed as to mitigate the fact that solitons are not periodic boundary condition supporting solutions and can lead to discontinuity in derivatives.

 | Spatial convergence   |
 | ------------- |